-The Delhi collection represents the Mughal Imperial Library as acquired in 1859.
-It consists of over 3,500 volumes of manuscripts in Arabic, Persian, Urdu and miscellaneous languages.
+The Delhi collection consists of over 3,500 volumes of manuscripts in Arabic, Persian, Urdu and miscellaneous languages collected from Delhi in the aftermath of the rebellion of 1857.

 About the collection

 The Delhi collection as we have it today, consists of approximately 1957 volumes of Arabic manuscripts, 1550 Persian, 157 Urdu and a small number of volumes in other languages.
-These represent what remained in 1858 of the famed Mughal Imperial Library that had not been given away, sold or seized during constant raids and incursions from the time of Nadir Shah's invasion of 1739 onwards.
+These represent what was collected by the Delhi Prize Agents acting on behalf of the British army in the aftermath of the Indian rebellion of 1857.
+Thought to consist primarily of what remained in 1858 of the Mughal Imperial Library, recent scholarship has shown that it also included smaller collections which were confiscated by the British at the time.

 While the Arabic manuscripts are predominantly works in the fields of traditional Islamic studies, the Persian collection is especially strong in Sufism, poetry, history and biography.
 The collection’s unique importance, however, lies in the fact that it remains a record of one of the greatest libraries known to have existed, giving a ‘snapshot’ view of cultural and intellectual life in the 18th and early 19th centuries.
 Although the majority of manuscripts date from that period, there are also many examples of earlier volumes.